LeOS-GSI/LeOS-Matrix/PRIVACY.md

-# SchildiChat Privacy Policy
+# LeOS-Matrix Privacy Policy

-The SchildiChat Privacy Policy has been moved to [schildi.chat/android/privacy/](https://schildi.chat/android/privacy/).
+The LeOS-Matrix Privacy Policy has been moved to [schildi.chat/android/privacy/](https://schildi.chat/android/privacy/).